jabamaus/jaba/README.md

 - check that only arrays and hashes can be exported
 - test different default values and different validation for different platforms
 - jaba.input.json should include flags
+- Think more about project 'skus'.
+Also, platforms support specific hosts.
+Where is that info stored?